Kwangkee/FL/FL@ClientSelection.md

 #### 3.2.3 Client selection with sample selection.
 >Researchers have studied on how to select a group of clients for a training round to optimize convergence speed and model performance in heterogeneous FL[14, 15, 38].
 While these approaches prioritize clients with higher statistical utility from the data, applying them along with FedBalancer is non-trivial as the samples are dynamically selected with the loss threshold.
 To address this issue, we propose a new formulation to calculate the statistical utility of a client 𝑖 along with the sample selection strategy of FedBalancer as follow ......

+#### 4.1 Experimental Setup
->Sample selection method: We implement the baseline sample selection method that is a combination of the following: (1) We determined how many samples to select based on FedSS [12], which controls the training dataset size on clients with larger datasets for each training round.
+>*Sample selection method*: We implement the baseline sample selection method that is a combination of the following: (1) We determined how many samples to select based on FedSS [12], which controls the training dataset size on clients with larger datasets for each training round.
 (2) There were several approaches that propose which samples to select based on loss [52, 61], gradient [5], or gradient norm upper bound [34, 42] of samples.
 As in FedBalancer, we use loss to select samples for the baseline experiment.
->[12] Lingshuang Cai, Di Lin, Jiale Zhang, and Shui Yu.
+>- [12] Lingshuang Cai, Di Lin, Jiale Zhang, and Shui Yu.
 2020.
 Dynamic sample selection for federated learning with heterogeneous data in fog computing.
 In ICC
 2020-2020 IEEE International Conference on Communications (ICC).
 IEEE, 1–6
->Dynamic Sample Selection for Federated Learning with Heterogeneous Data in Fog Computing, https://ieeexplore.ieee.org/abstract/document/9148586
+>- Dynamic Sample Selection for Federated Learning with Heterogeneous Data in Fog Computing, https://ieeexplore.ieee.org/abstract/document/9148586

 #### Future work